Creating a high-converting landing page is a CRO (conversion rate optimization) staple. It’s something you do to turn browsers into buyers.

-Bodybuilding.com has become the online leader in fitness information and supplement sales, and it’s in large part because of their highly effective email marketing campaigns.
+BodyBuilding.com has become the online leader in fitness information and supplement sales.
+And it’s in large part because of their highly effective email marketing campaigns.

-We showed you how Michael Hyatt utilizes popups earlier, but I wanted to show you one of his landing pages, because it doesn’t use a special design of any sort.
+We showed you how Michael Hyatt uses popups earlier, but I wanted to show you one of his landing pages too.

 Michael does a few things really well on this page.

-22) Freshbooks Personalizes Referral Sales
+28) Freshbooks Personalizes Referral Sales

-As I mentioned before, much of today’s selling is done via email rather than directly through a product sales landing page.
+Much of today’s selling is done via email rather than directly through a product sales landing page.

 But a strategy that is even more effective than email is referrals.
 Freshbooks uses a custom landing page generator to personalize the landing page based on who is referring them.

 Just like referrals are a fantastic way to increase sales, selling to your existing customers is another great way to increase sales.
 They already went through your funnel and trust you.

 Bundling is a powerful way to increase sales.
-Notice how the normal price is very clearly displayed and marked out in favor of the discounted rate.
+Notice how the normal price is very clearly displayed and marked out in favor of the discounted rate?

 Let’s look at the progression.

-- Create “YOUR” breakthrough
+- “YOUR” path to breakthrough